Endogenous inverse demand functions: Equilibrium market impacts

 This pricing function $V$ can be seen as satisfying the fixed point condition of~\eqref{eq:buhlmann-price}.
-We will also study two special cases ($R(x) = \alpha (x-\essinf\X)$ and $R(x) = \eta \log(x/\essinf\X)$) in Section~\ref{sec:cs} below which correspond directly with the modified B\"uhlmann setup under specific choices of utility functions.
+We will also study two special cases ($R(x) = \alpha (x-\essinf\X)$ and $R(x) = \eta \log(x/\essinf\X)$ \blue{corresponding to the exponential and power utility settings respectively}) in Section~\ref{sec:cs} below which correspond directly with the modified B\"uhlmann setup under specific choices of utility functions.

 In addition to the pricing function $V$, we also wish to consider the inverse demand functions generated by this market.
 That is, given a portfolio $q$ being liquidated in the market, we wish to find the marginal price $f^q(s)$ for the $s^{th}$ unit sold and the average price for those same units $\bar f^q(s)$.
 Such inverse demand functions satisfy the relation: